Southborough, Kent: Twinning

+Media

+Local news and television programmes are provided by BBC South East and ITV Meridian.
+Television signals are received from the Tunbridge Wells TV transmitter.
+Local radio stations are BBC Radio Kent, Heart South, Gold, KMFM West Kent and West Kent Radio, a community radio station.
+The town is served by the local newspapers, Kent and Sussex Courier and Kent Messenger.

 Sport

 Southborough has long been associated with sport.
 Cricket has been played on the common for over 200 years and the town was a centre for cricket ball manufacture until 1978.
 Southborough Cricket Club play on the common.
 Their ground was used a number of times by the Kent Women cricket team between 1957 and 1971 and B. M. Close's Ground, a ground to the east of the town, was used for one first-class cricket match by Kent County Cricket Club in 1867.

-Southborough has three football clubs, the largest of these is Ridgewaye FC.
+Southborough has four football clubs, the largest of these is Ridgewaye FC.
 Ridgewaye F.C. formed in 1995.
 It is the largest youth organisation in Southborough having 550 members in 2016.
 It has been an FA Community Standard Club since January 2013.
 The membership consists of boys and girls aged from six to eighteen years of age who play on Saturday and Sunday mornings at the Ridgewaye fields, off Yew Tree Road, Southborough from September to May.
+Southborough Dads FC currently play in the Soccer Sixes Thursday night league and have just won the league.

 Southborough and District Wheelers is a long-established cycling club which has thrived in recent years.
 It caters for cyclists of all abilities, organising both social and competitive rides.